 “Take-up of a new platform can often be a challenge, even if it ticks every box.
 It’s so important to get the sales team involved in the development of the sales tool from the very beginning in order to get 100% adoption.
 POP ran an initial workshop for some of the sales team to offer their insights and requirements.”Thomas Seymour, Head of UK & Ireland Commercial Capability, Bacardi

 B2B sales presentations are changing.
 And digital sales enablement tools are at the forefront of this, providing compelling, tailored information and an immersive visual experience to support your sales pitch, your sales team’s customer conversations and ultimately improve sales.

 In this blog, I’ll introduce you to:

 - What a sales enablement tool is – otherwise known as a sales platform, sales software or digital sales app – and the benefits they can deliver for B2B sales,

-- How sales enablement tools can be used to support an omnichannel experience as a digital sales tool in face-to-face meetings, a touchscreen for events, exhibitions or tradeshows, or a virtual sales experience that can be shared online
+- How a sales enablement platform can be used to support an omnichannel experience as a digital sales tool in face-to-face meetings, a touchscreen for events, exhibitions or tradeshows, or a virtual sales experience that can be shared online

 - What the Discovery Phase is and why it’s so important to the success of the digital sales tool,